What is this project about?

 Design Principles

-- Use of distributed storage block technology, instead of centralized NFS system, for pod persistent storage.
+- Use distributed storage block technology, instead of centralized NFS system, for pod persistent storage.
 Kubernetes block distributed storage solutions, like Rook/Ceph or Longhorn, in their latest versions have included ARM 64 bits support.

 - Use latest versions of each opensource project to be able to test the latest Kubernetes capabilities.